Pandanus conoideus

 Pandanus conoideus is a plant in the Pandanus family from New Guinea.
 Its fruit is eaten in Papua New Guinea and Papua, Indonesia.
-The fruit has several names: marita (in Papua New Guinea local language), or buah merah ("red fruit", in Indonesian).
-The fruit is typically prepared by splitting it, wrapping it in leaves, and cooking it in an earth oven. making it a traditional delicacy.
+The fruit has several names: marata, marita in Papua New Guinea local language, kuansu in Dani of Wamena or buah merah ("red fruit") in common Indonesian.
+The fruit is typically prepared by splitting it, wrapping it in leaves, and cooking it in an earth oven, making it a traditional delicacy.

 Fruits of the pandanus family have specific characteristics that distinguish them from other fruits, including their very concentrated red color, indicating that the fruits are rich in beta carotene.